Stremio-Community/stremio-addon-sdk/packages/runtime/node-express/README.md

 ### `getRouter(addonInterface)`

-Creates an Express router configured to serve your addon with CORS enabled.
+Creates an Express router configured to serve your addon.

 **Parameters:**